5-Year Banded Term Life Insurance

 It’s Easy to Apply

-- As long as you are an ABA Member, complete the entire application and send it to:
+- As long as you are an ABA member, apply online or complete the entire application and send it to:

 ABE, 321 N. Clark Street, Chicago, IL 60654-7648.

 - Send no money now.
-If approved for coverage, you will be billed at the premium contribution level (Preferred, Select, Standard) determined by medical underwriting of your application.
+If approved for coverage, you will be billed at the premium contribution level (Preferred Nonsmoker or Smoker) determined by medical underwriting of your application.
 We will notify you of your effective date and premium contribution due with your billing notice.

 Global Insurance Agency, Inc., P.O.
 Box 9023918, San Juan, Puerto Rico 00902-3918.